Theocracy: Christian theocracies

-Holy See (Vatican City)
+Holy See

 Following the Capture of Rome on 20 September 1870, the Papal States including Rome with the Vatican were annexed by the Kingdom of Italy.
-In 1929, through the Lateran Treaty signed with the Italian Government, the new state of Vatican City (population 842) was formally created and recognized as an independent state.
+In 1929, through the Lateran Treaty signed with the Italian Government, the new state of Vatican City was formally created and recognised as an independent state from Fascist Italy.
 The head of state of the Vatican is the pope, elected by the College of Cardinals, an assembly of high-ranking clergy.
-The pope is elected for life, and either dies or may resign.
+The pope is elected for life, and either dies in office, or in extremely rare situations may resign.
 The cardinals are appointed by the popes, who thereby choose the electors of their successors.

 Voting is limited to cardinals under 80 years of age.
 A Secretary for Relations with States, directly responsible for international relations, is appointed by the pope.
-The Vatican legal system is rooted in canon law and ultimately is decided by the pope; the Bishop of Rome as the Supreme Pontiff "has the fullness of legislative, executive and judicial powers."
-Although the laws of Vatican City come from the secular laws of Italy, under article 3 of the Law of the Sources of the Law, provision is made for the supplementary application of the "laws promulgated by the Kingdom of Italy".
+The Vatican legal system is rooted in canon law.
+The Bishop of Rome, as the Supreme Pontiff, "has the fullness of legislative, executive and judicial powers."
+Although the laws of Vatican City come from the secular laws of Italy, under article 3 of the Law of the Sources of the Law, a provision is made for the application of the "laws promulgated by the Kingdom of Italy".

 Mount Athos

 Mount Athos is a mountain peninsula in Greece which is an Eastern Orthodox autonomous area consisting of 20 monasteries under the direct jurisdiction of the Primate of Constantinople.
 There have been almost 1,800 years of a continuous Christian presence on Mount Athos, and it has a long history of monasteries, which dates back to at least 800 AD.
 The origin of self-rule at Mount Athos can be traced back to a royal edict issued by the Byzantine Emperor John Tzimisces in 972, and reaffirmed by Emperor Alexios I Komnenos in 1095.
 Greece wrestled control of the area from the Ottoman Empire during the First Balkan War in 1912.
-However, it was formally recognized as part of Greece only after a diplomatic dispute with the Russian Empire was no longer an obstacle; after the latter's collapse during World War I.
+However, it was formally recognized as part of Greece only after a diplomatic dispute with the Russian Empire was no longer an obstacle, after the latter's collapse during World War I.

 Mount Athos is specifically exempt from the free movement of people and goods required by Greece's membership of the European Union, and entrance is allowed only with express permission from the monks.
 The number of daily visitors to Mount Athos is restricted, with all visitors required to obtain an entrance permit.
 Only men are permitted to visit, and Eastern Orthodox Christians take precedence in the issuing of permits.
 Residents of Mount Athos must be men aged 18 and over who are members of the Eastern Orthodox Church and also either monks or workers.

 Athos is governed jointly by a community consisting of members of the 20 monasteries and a Civil Administrator, appointed by the Greek Ministry of Foreign Affairs.
 The monastic community is led by the Protos.